-The National Teachers College was founded by Dr. Segundo M. Infantado, Sr., a former Director of Public Instruction of the Philippines, and Dr. Flora Amoranto-Ylagan, one of the country's leading educators.
-NTC was officially incorporated on September 29, 1928 and was authorized by the Department of Public Instruction on April 17, 1929, to operate as an educational institution.
-Its doors opened to the student public on June 10, 1929 and was granted government recognition on February 17, 1930.
+The National Teachers College, incorporated on September 29, 1928, was the Philippines' first Higher Education Institution (HEI) to offer collegiate programs dedicated to teacher education.
+Among the notable names that drove the institution to success were its founders Dr. Segundo M. Infantado, Sr., a former Director of Public Instruction in the Philippines, and Dr. Flora Amoranto-Ylagan, one of the country's leading educators, and its first chancellor, Dr. Jose P. Laurel, former president of the Republic of the Philippines.
+NTC opened its doors to the student public on June 10, 1929, and it was granted government recognition on February 17, 1930.

-NTC was the Philippines' first Higher Education Institution (HEI) to offer collegiate programs dedicated to teacher education.
-Among private educational institutions in the Philippines, it has attained a leading place in educational leadership, particularly in the field of teacher education.
-Its performance in the Licensure Examination for Teachers has always been above the national passing rate.
+Among private educational institutions in the Philippines, it has attained a pre-eminent place in educational leadership, particularly in teacher education, evident in its consistently good performance in the Licensure Examination for Teachers.